-The New HTML File Wizard starts off with your target location being m2e-wtp/web-resources, this is an incorrect location and it is a bug, JBIDE-11472.
+In certain versions of JBoss Developer Studio, the New HTML File Wizard may start off with your target location being m2e-wtp/web-resources, this is an incorrect location and it is a bug, JBIDE-11472.
+It has been corrected in JBoss Developer Studio 6.